-- We will engage with communities in Slough to increase awareness of our need for Foster Carers - We will be innovative, drawing on the marketing and communications expertise in the Trust to drive and successfully implement a recruitment marketing plan which works - We will ensure we recruit Foster Carers whose backgrounds, ethnic origin, religious denomination and cultural awareness complement the needs of the children and young people in our care - We will recruit new Foster Carers from Slough and surrounding areas. (within 20 mile radius) - We will ensure all enquirers receive a prompt response and personal service from the team with a friendly approach - We will communicate frequently with all enquirers and keep them informed, in an effort to reduce any drop-out rates.
+- We will engage with communities in Slough to increase awareness of our need for Foster Carers - We will be innovative, drawing on the marketing and communications expertise in SCF to drive and successfully implement a recruitment marketing plan which works - We will ensure we recruit Foster Carers whose backgrounds, ethnic origin, religious denomination and cultural awareness complement the needs of the children and young people in our care.

+- We will recruit new Foster Carers from Slough and surrounding areas. - We will ensure all enquirers receive a prompt response and personal service from the team with a friendly approach. - We will communicate frequently with all enquirers and keep them informed, in an effort to reduce any drop-out rates.

-The Fostering Recruitment Marketing Plan for Slough Children's Services Trust is designed to provide a more targeted approach to the recruitment of new in-house Foster Carers, utilising the valuable resources of SCST in a manner that is efficient.
+The Fostering Recruitment Marketing Plan for Slough Children First is designed to provide a more targeted approach to the recruitment of new in-house Foster Carers, utilising the valuable resources of SCF in a manner that is efficient.